shiveshc/CRF_Cell_ID/Readme.md

 _Skipping cell detection in specific channels (optional)_

-Note that automatic cell segmentation step can be skipped for any image channel automatic segmentation does not generate good results and manual detection for the channel is available such as marker annotation files generated with Vaa3D. e.g. instead of automatic detetction for `image1` we can use `img1_markers` and `img1_marker_names.xlsx` in `sample_data_1`.
-In this case we run
+Note that automatic cell segmentation step can be skipped for any image channel if automatic segmentation does not generate good results and manual detections for the channel are available such as marker annotation files generated with Vaa3D. e.g. instead of automatic detetction for `image1` we can use `img1_markers` and `img1_marker_names.xlsx` in `sample_data_1`.
+In this case, we run `precprocess_data` as follows

 ```
 preprocess_data('sample_run\sample_data1',...